Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions will indicate if the efforts can endure as business, team, or individual context changes.

-## Tell me about your benefit offerings.
+## Tell Me about Your Benefit Offerings.

 ### Who to Ask:
 Recruiter